Alena-Stavrova/dev-log/DEVLOG.md

 - [Project]: [What I learned]
 - [Next]: [What's next]-->
 **2026-03-26**
+* Admin: some network/connection issues hindering my scripts.
+I got API call error that I've never got before.
+Turned off work VPN - ERM scripts were practically flying...
+* Levenhuk: started ES LVH but turns out there is some unclear payment logic (orders over 120 EU paid in cash - TBD?).
+Left as is, worked on PL LVH (the most difficult script) - but can't test properly due to network issues at the time.

+**2026-03-26**
 * Levenhuk: OrderContext already pays off - was able to write LVH CZ (one of the most complicated on LVH!) in < 1 workday, seems stable.
 Pretty happy with this class
 * Ermenrich: also was able to fix the annoying summary error in ERM DE, added OrderClass (first ERM to have it) and cleaned up some more.
 May leave a few errors still, will check tomorrow